 - Slim Fit Wallet Tip: Don’t worry about the interest rate.
 It is important to feel the wins especially early on.
 The debt snowball method provides the momentum to get out of debt fast.

 Debt Free Visual: A chart or some other visual to help track progress towards becoming debt free.
 It could also be a visual reminder of the goal to become debt free.

-Default Versus Good Standing: Default is the failure to pay on a debt when due or meet the debt’s legal obligations, whereas good standing is meeting the obligations of the debt agreement.
+Default Versus Good Standing: Default is the failure to pay a debt when due or meet the debt’s legal obligations, whereas good standing is meeting the obligations of the debt agreement.

 - Slim Fit Wallet Tip: If accounts are in default, it is possible to negotiate a settlement with the debt holder.
-Be sure to negotiate a settle prior to making payments, get the settlement in writing, and do not allow the debt holder to have electronic access to any accounts.
+Be sure to negotiate a settlement prior to making payments, get the settlement in writing, and do not allow the debt holder to have electronic access to any accounts.

 Envelope System: The envelope system involves storing cash for expenses in physically separate envelopes instead of relying on a debit card or credit card.